 The bitcoin they bought was not intended to buy office supplies or pay bills, it was for speculation.
 Large bitcoin investors know that, and they know that once the dump comes it will be historic.
+They also know the bitcoin scam has gone on quite a while and there is no end clearly in sight yet.

 There was a time to buy bitcoin, and it isn’t now.